mackles/fhirlighter/README.md

-# Emberpath
+# FHIRLighter

 A FHIRPath expression parser and evaluator implemented in Rust as a learning project for both Rust programming and parser implementation.

 ## Overview

-Emberpath is a basic implementation of the [FHIRPath specification](https://www.hl7.org/fhirpath/) - a path-based navigation and extraction language for FHIR resources.
+FHIRLighter is a basic implementation of the [FHIRPath specification](https://www.hl7.org/fhirpath/) - a path-based navigation and extraction language for FHIR resources.

 ## Architecture